Yuan Shao: In Romance of the Three Kingdoms

 Xianru Zheng published an analysis of Yuan Shao's character and effectiveness as a leader as depicted in the classic Chinese novel Romance of the Three Kingdoms.
 He begins by referencing a discussion by Cao Cao and Liu Bei in which Cao Cao asks Liu Bei to name a hero.
 Liu suggests Yuan Shao but Cao Cao disagrees:

 Liu Bei: "Well, Yuan Shao then.
 The highest offices of state have been held in his family for four generations, and his clients are many in the empire.
 He is firmly posted in Jizhou, and he commands the services of many able people.
 Surely he is one."

 Cao Cao: "A bully, but a coward.
 He is fond of grandiose schemes, but is devoid of decision.
 He makes for great things but grudges the necessary sacrifice.
 He loses sight of everything else in view of a little present advantage.
 He is not one."

 Xianru Zheng agrees with Cao Cao's assessment and he describes many example episodes to make the point.

 Yuan Shao dangerously confronted Dong Zhuo when Dong announced his plan to depose the Emperor Shao and set up the young Prince Chenliu as a puppet emperor.

-He fled to Ji Provence but was placated when Dong had him appointed as Chief of Bohai County.
+He fled to Ji Province but was placated when Dong had him appointed as Chief of Bohai County.

 However, he again turned against Dong when Cao Cao sent him a forged edict calling for the overthrow of Dong Zhou.
 Cao Cao made him leader of a coalition of war lords in a campaign to deposed Dong.
 However, the effort failed and the coalition dissolved.
-Cao Cao had urged the members to continue the fight but the other war lords, including Yuan Shao, declined to join him, leaving him to launch an unsuccessful attack on Dong alone.
+Cao Cao had urged the members to continue the fight but the other warlords, including Yuan Shao, declined to join him, leaving him to launch an unsuccessful attack on Dong alone.
 Nevertheless, Cao Cao was eventually able to take the Emperor under his protection after Dong was assassinated by Lü Bu, Cao Cao and Yuan Shao then became military rivals.